Microsoft: Azure Keeps Surging, But The Stock’s Valuation Is Stretched (NASDAQ:MSFT)

 - Despite strong fundamentals and growth, Microsoft's valuation has outpaced its financials, making the stock a 'hold' at current levels.

-- I remain confident in management's guidance for continued Azure and Intelligent Cloud growth but will not add to my position until valuation improves or growth accelerates.
+- I remain confident in management's guidance for continued Azure and Intelligent Cloud growth, but will not add to my position until valuation improves or growth accelerates.

 Analyst’s Disclosure:I/we have a beneficial long position in the shares of NVDA, MSFT, GOOG, AMZN either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.